Wthomas443/Physics-Informed-Machine-Learning/_posts/2025-04-09-Physics-Informed-Spectral-Harmonic-Learning-for-Reconstructing-Fields-on-a-Sphere.md

 ## 8. Real Wind Data Results

-The method was applied to wind field observations at $n = 100$ and $n = 500$ sites.
+The method was applied to wind field observations at $$n = 100$$ and $$n = 500$$ sites.
 Reconstructions were accurate at low latitudes, with expected difficulties near the poles due to coordinate singularities and sparse data.

 ---